ivy3h/ivy3h.github.io/index.md

 Hi, I am a third-year undergraduate student at [South China University of Technology](https://www.scut.edu.cn/en/), and I am fortunate to be advised by Prof. [Jianhua Tang](http://www2.scut.edu.cn/wusie_en/2020/0425/c25923a490121/page.htm).
 I have prior research experience in Continual Learning.

-Currently, my research primarily focuses on **natural language processing**.
+Currently, my research focuses on **natural language processing**.
 Now I am working as a research intern in RenAI Lab, focusing on Large Language Models Self-correction, advised by Prof. [Yi R. Fung](https://yrf1.github.io/).

 ⭐ I am collaborative and aspire to explore a broader range of research fields in the future!